Yodh: Hebrew yod

-As a prefix, it designates the third person singular (or plural, with a Vav as a suffix) in the future tense.
+As a prefix, it designates the third person masculine singular (or common plural, with Shureq as a suffix) in the future tense; מלך, m-l-k, 'king' > יִמְלֹךְ, yimloḵ, 'he will reign'.

-As a suffix, it indicates first person singular possessive; av (father) becomes avi (my father).
+As a suffix, it indicates first person singular possessive; אָב, av, 'father' > אָבִי avi, 'my father'.

 In religion

+In gematria, Yod represents the number ten.
 Two Yods in a row (יי) designate the name of God and in pointed texts are written with the vowels of Adonai, which is done as well with the Tetragrammaton.
+Much qabbalistic significance is attached to the letter because of its meanings therein, small size and gematria value.

-As Yod is the smallest letter, much kabbalistic and mystical significance is attached.
-According to the Gospel of Matthew, Jesus mentioned it during the Antithesis of the Law, when he says: "One jot or one tittle shall in no wise pass from the law, till all be fulfilled."
-Jot, or iota, refers to the letter Yod; scribes often overlooked it because of its size and position as a mater lectionis.
-In Modern Hebrew, "tip of the yod" refers to a small and insignificant thing, and someone who "worries about the tip of a yod" is picky and meticulous about minor details.
+In Modern Hebrew, "tip of the Yod" refers to a small and insignificant thing, and someone who "worries about the tip of a yod" is picky and meticulous about minor details.

-Much kabbalistic and mystical significance is also attached to it because of its gematria value as ten, which is an important number in Judaism, and its place in the name of God.
+According to the Gospel of Matthew, Jesus mentioned it during the Antithesis of the Law, when he says: "One jod or one tittle shall in no wise pass from the law, till all be fulfilled."
+Jod, or Iota, refers to the letter Yod; scribes often overlooked it because of its size and position as a mater lectionis.

 Yiddish

-In Yiddish, the letter yod is used for several orthographic purposes in native words:
+In Yiddish, the letter Yud (from Hebrew Yod) is used for several orthographic purposes in native words: